AmirAli-N/DynamicProgramming-DispatchingRelocation/README.md

-# Ambulance-Relocation
-Simulation of ambulance dispatching and relocation policies

-Form1.vb is the code for the main simulation, evaluation of the objectives, and tuning ADP coefficient Form4.vb is the code for the one-step look-ahead simulation
+# Real-Time Ambulance Dispatching and Relocation
+Find the paper at https://doi.org/10.1287/msom.2017.0649

+Simulation-API: Simulate ambulance dynamics, implements the Approximate Policy Iteration (API) method, evaluates charachteristics function and solves the regression model

+One-step-look-ahead: Simulates the system one-step into the future given the decision